Vyral/jeff-quintin/_posts/2018-08-29-business-spotlight-johnsons-popcorn.md

 &nbsp;

-On today’s Business Spotlight, we’re here on the boardwalk in Ocean City once again to check out another great local hot spot: Johnson’s Popcorn.
+On today’s "Business Spotlight," we’re here on the boardwalk in Ocean City once again to check out another great local hot spot: Johnson’s Popcorn.

 Johnson’s Popcorn has been in business since 1940 and has since opened two additional locations to facilitate their growth. **Their gift shop has apparel and gifts for all kinds of occasions, but the business’s true staple is one thing and one thing alone: popcorn**.